mwFrozenDEV/GambiGUI-release/README.md

 ---

 ## **History**
-GAMBIGUI's journey began with a simple problem:
+The journey began with a simple problem:
 - I had two graphics configurations, one for RP and one for RP, and wanted to switch between them quickly.
 - To solve this, I created a basic **batch file** to handle the swap.